28th March 2018

 Early career teachers in Australia in casual or temporary employment are more likely to miss out on receiving professional support, leading to lower work satisfaction and higher likelihood of leaving the profession.

-The study showed that an absence of support was associated with lower job satisfaction, and lower satisfaction with professional opportunities and relationships with other teachers.
+The study showed that an absence of support was associated with lower job satisfaction, as well as teachers’ satisfaction with their relationships with other teachers and professional opportunities.